REGISTER HERE

 PROGRAMME

-09:30 – 10:00 ARRIVAL
+09:30 – 10:00 ARRIVAL AND COFFEE by CAFFEINE

 10:00 – 10:15 OPENING - THE HUMAN CORE

-JEVGENIJS IVANOVS: Member of the Board of Swedbank Latvia, Head of Corporate Banking
+JEVGENIJS IVANOVS - Member of the Board of Swedbank Latvia, Head of Corporate Banking

-10:20 – 10:40 BLOCK I - THE MIND CORE
+10:20 – 10:40 BLOCK 1 - THE MIND

-10:40 – 11:00 BLOCK II - THE HUMAN ENERGY
+10:40 – 11:00 BLOCK 2 - THE HUMAN ENERGY

 MILICA DELEVIĆ - Secretary General of the European Bank of Reconstruction and Development